stuartcusackie/statamic-cache-requester/README.md

 `php artisan queue:work redis --queue=gliderequester`

 But you are probably better off using a Laravel Forge worker, or something similar, as workers are prone to exit prematurely when using the command line.

+## Improvements

+When using asset views, all assets are retrieved.
+It might be better to retrieve only assets used on the front-end.